Your sweet tooth and I have been talking, and together, we came up with this fluffy, scrumptious low carb carrot cake recipe!

 - Preheat oven to 350 F and grease 3 8" round cake pans with butter or vegetable oil.

-- Use a rubber spatula to fold in the carrots and pecans.
+- Use a rubber spatula to fold in grated carrots (3 cups) and roughly chopped pecans (1 cup).

 - Pour even amounts of batter into each of the prepared pans.